Managing work-related stress in the railway industry

-This page provides an overview of ORR's position on managing work related stress in the rail industry, highlighting the associated costs as well as the business benefits, of preventing stress before harm occurs.
+Our position on managing work-related stress in the rail industry, highlighting the costs as well as the business benefits of preventing stress before harm occurs.

-Our health programme for 2014-19 seeks to move the rail industry beyond legal compliance towards consistent achievement of best practice in managing occupational health, including work related stress.
+Our health programme for 2014-19 urges the rail industry to go further than simple legal compliance towards best practice in managing occupational health, including work-related stress.
 PDF, 1,751 Kb

-Stress is recognised by rail employers and trades unions alike as a key health concern within the industry, with significant costs to individuals and businesses.
-Failure to properly manage work related stress can lead to ill-health, an increase in human error in the workplace, and can be costly to employers.
+Stress is recognised by rail employers and trades unions as a key health concern, with significant costs to individuals and businesses.
+Failure to properly manage work-related stress can lead to ill-health, an increase in human error in the workplace, and add cost to employers.

 - The direct costs of mental ill health to UK employers, including sickness absence and reduced productivity due to presenteeism, have been estimated at £26 billion a year (Centre for Mental Health report 'Mental Health at Work: Developing the Business Case 2007').